PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter02/P12_PlatformThreadBuilderProperties/README.md

-# Introducing virtual threads:
+# Setting the properties of virtual threads
-Explain and exemplify the main concepts of virtual threads.
+Write several examples for setting the properties of a virtual thread: name, priority, daemon status, thread group, and the uncaught exception handler.